 - 2 tablespoons butter, melted

-- Place squash in a large saucepan or Dutch oven; cover with water.
-Bring to a boil; cover and cook for 25-30 minutes or until tender.
+- Place squash in a Dutch oven or large saucepan; cover with water.
+Bring to a boil; cover and cook until tender, 25-30 minutes.
 Drain and place in a large bowl; beat just until smooth.

 - Beat in the milk, butter, eggs and vanilla.
 Combine the dry ingredients; gradually add to squash mixture and mix well.

-- Transfer to a greased 2-qt. baking dish.
+- Transfer to a large greased cast-iron skillet or 2-qt. baking dish.
 Cover and bake at 350° for 45 minutes.
 Meanwhile, in a small bowl, combine topping ingredients until crumbly.

 - Sprinkle topping over squash.
-Bake, uncovered, for 12-15 minutes longer or until heated through.
+Bake, uncovered, until heated through, 12-15 minutes longer.